 Next, I stopped doing my Step Three Morning Prayer and meditation.
 I no longer turned my will and my life over to God.
 I had better ideas.
 A hundred forms of fear, self-delusion, self-seeking and self-pity drove me to selfishness and self-centered behaviours.
 I gave up searching for the great reality deep down within me.
 I became unwilling to believe in a Power Greater than myself.
 I lost my Step Two and lack of power became my dilemma once more.

-Without power, I had no defense against the first drink or drug.
+Without power, I had no defence against the first drink or drug.
 My sound reasoning failed to hold me in check.
 The insane idea won out.
 All had gone well for time and relapse was unthinkable, but I failed to enlarge my spiritual life and to my consternation, I found myself drunk and high in a very short time.
 I was once again powerless over alcohol and all mind altering substances and my life had become unmanageable.
 I was back to Step One.